holepunchto/boot-drive/README.md

-# boot
+# boot-drive

-Boot a hyperdrive from memory.
+Run an app from a Hyperdrive or Localdrive.

 ```
 npm i boot-drive
 ```

 ## Usage

 First prepare the drive
 ```js
 const Boot = require('boot-drive')